shitingbao/socket.io_go/adapter/redis/readme.md

 1.2 And Multi-node layout uses nginx.see https://socket.io/zh-CN/docs/v4/reverse-proxy/#nginx or see nginx_config_test file;
 This is just a simple example.
 For specific situations, you need to add logic to your project yourself.

-## 2.task

-use min heap to time defer function order desc by time mill

 # error

-`_onpacket` function no ack function reback
+`_onpacket` function no ack function reback in cluder node in the cluster